 "Odes to Plants" can further help personalize the UC Davis Arboretum experience for students.
-During their visit, students learned that both animals and plants have life cycles that include birth/germination, reproduction, and death.
-They also discovered plants and animals interact during the different stages of their life cycles.
-To connect "Odes to Plants" to these themes, remind students of plants they saw (Valley Oak, Grey Pine a.k.a.
-Foothill Pine, Coast Redwood, California Poppy, Western Redbud, Toyon, and Prickly Pear Cactus) and things they learned in the UC Davis Arboretum, and encourage them to write about them in their poems.
+During their visit, students learned that plants and animals have adaptations that allow them to survive in different California environments.
+To connect this theme to "Odes to Plants," remind students of plants they saw in the UC Davis Arboretum (Valley Oak, Grey Pine a.k.a.
+Ghost Pine or Foothill Pine, Coast Redwood, California Poppy, Western Redbud, Toyon, and Prickly Pear cactus) and the special features those plants have that help them survive in their environments.
+Encourage them to write about these plants and their special features in their poems.
+California is also the land of extremes with tall mountains, hot deserts, wet coasts, and dry valleys, which can contribute to poetic descriptions.